Phalanx: Overview

 The hoplite phalanx of the Archaic and Classical periods in Greece c.
 800–350 BC was the formation in which the hoplites would line up in ranks in close order.
 The hoplites would lock their shields together, and the first few ranks of soldiers would project their spears out over the first rank of shields.
 The phalanx therefore presented a shield wall and a mass of spear points to the enemy, making frontal assaults against it very difficult.
 It also allowed a higher proportion of the soldiers to be actively engaged in combat at a given time (rather than just those in the front rank).

 Battles between two phalanxes usually took place in open, flat plains where it was easier to advance and stay in formation.
 Rough terrain or hilly regions would have made it difficult to maintain a steady line and would have defeated the purpose of a phalanx.
 As a result, battles between Greek city-states would not take place in just any location, nor would they be limited to sometimes obvious strategic points.
 Rather, many times, the two opposing sides would find the most suitable piece of land where the conflict could be settled.
 Typically, the battle ended with one of the two fighting forces fleeing to safety.

 The phalanx usually advanced at a walking pace, although it is possible that they picked up speed during the last several yards.
 One of the main reasons for this slow approach was to maintain formation.
 The formation would be rendered useless if the phalanx was lost as the unit approached the enemy and could even become detrimental to the advancing unit, resulting in a weaker formation that was easier for an enemy force to break through.
 If the hoplites of the phalanx were to pick up speed toward the latter part of the advance, it would have been for the purpose of gaining momentum against the enemy in the initial collision.
 Herodotus said of the Greeks at the Battle of Marathon: "They were the first Greeks we know of to charge their enemy at a run."
-Many historians believe that this innovation was precipitated by their desire to minimize their losses from Persian archery.
-The opposing sides would collide, possibly severing many of the spears of the row in front and killing the front part of the enemy army due to the bone-breaking collision.
+Many historians believe that this adaptation was precipitated by their desire to minimize their losses from Persian archery.
+According to some historians, the opposing sides could collide, possibly breaking many of the spears of the front row and maiming or killing the front part of the unit army due to the collision.

-The spears of a phalanx had spiked butts.
-In battle, the back ranks used the spikes to finish fallen enemy soldiers.
+The spears of a phalanx had spiked butts (sauroter).
+In battle, the back ranks used the sauroter to finish fallen enemy soldiers.